erickfis/NOAA-Storm-Database/readme.md

 Economy: the the most harmfull events
 -------------------------------------

-Here we determine what are events did more harm to economy, both in terms of property and crops damage.
+We have determined what events did more harm to economy, both in terms of property and crops damage.

-There are events that causes zero property damage but a lot of crop damage.
+There were events that causes zero property damage but a lot of crop damage.
 The inverse is also true, so we did a separate analysis to property VS crop damaging events.